nikih94/iaq-arrs/README.md

 ```
 sudo rm /home/pi/status/configured.tmp
 ```
-This will schedule a reboot and resetup when at the next system startup.
+This will schedule a reconfiguration at the next system startup.

 #### Create the base image